 How to get to Airlie Beach

-If driving, Airlie Beach can be found around 1,097km north of Brisbane on the Queensland coast, approximately halfway between Rockhampton and Cairns.
+Airlie Beach is located roughly 1,100km north of Brisbane on Queensland’s coast, about halfway between Rockhampton and Cairns.

-The NRMA Airlie Beach holiday park is a top choice for those staying in Airlie Beach.
-We stayed in a bungalow (perfect for families) however there are also cabins, campsites and caravan sites.
-The park features a dedicated tour booking office, a swimming pool and free WiFi.
+The NRMA Airlie Beach Holiday Park is a great choice for families.
+We stayed in a bungalow, but there are also cabins, campsites and caravan sites available.
+Facilities include a swimming pool, free Wi-Fi, and a tour booking desk.

 Let me know what you think!